 In 2009, the university produced its first Greenhouse Gas Inventory.
 While UT Austin is not a signatory to the President’s Climate Commitment, the PSSC and student groups actively discuss means of reducing campus generated greenhouse gas emissions and potential carbon offset programs.

 Beginning in 2008, the university participated in the pilot of the Sustainability Tracking, Assessment and Rating System (STARS), a self-reporting framework designed by the Association for the Advancement of Sustainability in Higher Education (AASHE) for use by colleges and universities.
 The university continues to participate and reporting is coordinated by the Office of Sustainability.
 The university participates in other national sustainability reporting tools such as the Princeton Review’s Green University survey, the Sustainable Endowment Institute’s Green Report Card and the international GreenMetric.

 The University of Texas at Austin earned a Silver rating under STARS version 2.0 submitted in April 2014.

 UT Austin Endowment Investment Policy

 Higher Education institutions are often asked about how sustainability factors into endowment investment policy.
-UT Austin’s investments are managed by the University of Texas Investment Management Company (UTIMCO); see their policies on environmental and social investment factors [pdf].
+UT Austin’s investments are managed by the University of Texas Investment Management Company (UTIMCO).